Naga270588/M-Tune/Readme.md

 # M-Tune : Mean Based Optimized Thresholding Tuning
 This is an implementation of M-Tune Thresholding Shifting Method.
 This method is based on the mean probablities value.
-In the Direc-M-Tune, the classifier model is trained with training data and the prediction probablities are extracted.
+In the Direct-M-Tune, the classifier model is trained with training data and the prediction probablities are extracted.
 The mean of the prediction probablities is the new threshold for the input data.